 As I considered the words of the retired educator, I thought of the many times I’ve questioned my qualifications to teach my children.
 It usually occurs when I look back on my own childhood education experience in the public school system, as compared to my efforts as a home educator.
 I feel I fail to measure up, and with good cause.
 The fact is, homeschooling and conventional schooling look nothing alike.
 Furthermore, I believe we have an incorrect view of public school teachers.

 I personally know a number of public and private school teachers.
 There are some amazing teachers out there.
 A friend of mine once vented how annoyed she was with her family.
 They kept asking her crazy trivia questions, and were shocked when she didn’t know the answers.
 After all, she was a teacher so she should know everything.
 She would roll her eyes and tell me how she taught the same high school classes each year, on the same subjects.
-Teachers don’t know everything!
+Teachers don’t know everything.
+They are trained to educate children with curricula for a conventional school setting.

 Laws for each state are available through HSLDA.